byrokrat/giroapp/UPDATING.md

 * The `edit-state` command now always forces new state.
 * Added the possibility to change donation amounts using the `edit-amount` command.
   Note that the `edit` command no longer handles new amounts.
+* Added the `edit-payer-number` command to change payer number.
+Experimental.

 ## Updating the database